mispasyuk/Diploma/detector_pipeline/readme.md

 ```

 ## Paths
 Open config.py and write your paths.
 The weights of the trained models are not posted in this repository, as they are confidential information.
+New weights for LRNet, trained on private dataset, are also not posted, but original weights are available.
 - WEIGHTS_PATH_RESNET_RGB - path to resnet+lstm model trained on new dataset (full faces)
 - WEIGHTS_PATH_RESNET_EYES - path to resnet+lstm model trained on new dataset (eyes)
 - PREDICTOR_PATH - path to model that extracts 68 facial landmarks